AyanaAlesha/SDC310L/README.md

   README — Gem’s Wig Supply (PHP Shopping Cart)
 🛍 Overview

-This project is a simple online store web application built with PHP, MySQL, HTML, CSS, and JavaScript.
+This project is a simple online store web application built with PHP, MySQL, HTML, and CSS.

 Users can: